Alok-2002/python_projects/README.md

 ### MyPass
 - Directory: 'MyPass'
-- Description: MyPass is a simple password manager built using Python and the Tkinter library.
+- Description: MyPass is a simple password manager built using Python and the Tkinter library.It allows users to generate secure passwords,
 ## Getting Started

 To get started with this repository, follow these steps: